What I Packed in My Daughter’s College Emergency Kit (And Why)

 I only packed a couple of MRE meals for her, in this case.
 There are other snacks in her backpack and in the bucket, so I didn’t pack too much in the way of food.
 You can read all about MRE meals here, and check out the different varieties on this Amazon page.

 Generally, MREs are compact, high in calories, but are not lightweight for carrying in a backpack.
-Along with other snacks and high-calorie energy bars, she’ll have enough food for up to 48 hours.
-I might add another 3 or 4 meals when she comes home for Thanksgiving.
+Along with other snacks and high-calorie energy bars, she’ll have enough food for two or three days.
+Backpacking-style freeze-dried meals are some of the best “emergency meals” you can find, so a few of those, along with a little Sterno can stove, and she would certainly never go hungry.

 The Emergency Bucket